iJustinn/Canadian_Grocery_Analysis/README.md

 The files for this research are organized in this repository as follows:

+-   `data/00-simulated_data`: the simulated data used as the preview of actual dataset

--   `data/raw_data`: the raw data used for analysis
+-   `data/01-raw_data`: the raw data used for analysis

--   `data/analysis_data`: the cleaned data used for fuurther analysis
+-   `data/02-analysis_data`: the cleaned data used for fuurther analysis

+-   `models`: the model used in the paper

+-   `other/datasheet`: the detailed datasheet of Project Hammer dataset

+-   `other/sketches`: previews of the charts and models included in the final research paper

 -   `other/llm`: records of multiple conversations with ChatGPT that assisted in building this project

--   `other/sketches`: previews of the charts and models included in the final research paper

 -   `paper`: files used to generate the paper, such as Quarto and bibliography files, as well as the research paper itself

--   `scripts`: R code used for data simulation, download data, clean data, charting and testing
+-   `scripts`: R code used for data simulation, downloading, cleaning, charting , modeling and testing

 ## Large Language Model (LLM) usage statement